 The type of content you create is going to depend on what messages you’re trying to get out.
 Once you’ve picked a topic, your next decision is how it will be presented.
 Content fits into one of three broad categories – audio, written, and visual.
 We’ve talked before about the four types of written content and seven main types of visual content previously, but how do you pick?

 There are some gray areas – a how-to guide could be written, it could be an infographic, or it could be a how-to video.
 The main factors that should influence what type of content you create are the subject and the audience.
 Not all types of content are applicable to all subjects and audiences.
 For instance, a meme may not be the best choice for a business offering funeral services.
 Likewise, there are some topics which lend themselves much more easily to video than others.

 In terms of written content, Google Docs and Google Sheets are the two most popular online collaboration solutions.
 While Google docs can be a great tool for team collaboration, using spreadsheets or Google sheets will require duplication of work and constant upkeep.
-If you use a content markeitng platform like Mintent, you can keep track of all of your content, see what’s coming up with a bird’s eye view of the calendar, and keep the most recent version of a draft in the draft editor.
-Automated workflows also also allow you to assign tasks to teammates and move work forward without having to update a spreadsheet or gantt chart.
+If you use a content marketing platform like Mintent, you can keep track of all of your content, see what’s coming up with a bird’s eye view of the calendar, and keep the most recent version of a draft in the draft editor.
+Automated workflows also allow you to assign tasks to teammates and move work forward without having to update a spreadsheet or Gantt chart.
 You can find more information about our content marketing platform here.